ChuckFerrando/enterprise-product-operating-model/README.md

 Each directory represents a component of the portfolio governance operating system:

-• **architecture** — system diagrams and architectural decision records
+- **architecture** — system diagrams and architecture documentation

-• **architecture-decisions** — architecture decision records documenting governance framework choices
+- **architecture-decisions** — architecture decision records documenting governance framework choices

-• **frameworks** — portfolio governance frameworks and scoring models
+- **frameworks** — portfolio governance frameworks and scoring models

-• **templates** — executive decision artifacts such as investment memos and decision logs
+- **templates** — executive decision artifacts such as investment memos and decision logs

-• **governance** — governance structures, decision authorities, and operating cadence
+- **governance** — governance structures, decision authorities, and operating cadence

-• **artifacts** — example outputs produced by the governance system
+- **artifacts** — example outputs produced by the governance system

-• **visualizations** — portfolio dashboards and decision-support visualizations
+- **visualizations** — portfolio dashboards and decision-support visualizations

 ---